Last Updated on

 So that’s good to hear.
 But what about us and society at large?

-2. Harden your equipment (another way of saying, protect it from EMP).
+1. Have a lot of battery operated devices on hand and the batteries to use them.
+Further, these appliances should have cords and antennas 30 inches or less in length.
+The reason for this is simple: Metal pulls in EMP and makes it more dangerous.
+Thus, less metal is good.
+Further, keep these appliances away from metal.2.
+Harden your equipment (another way of saying, protect it from EMP).
 Some considerations include the use of tree formation circuits (not standard loop formations), induction shielding around components, self-contained battery packs, loop antennas, and Zener diodes.
 In addition, grounding wires for each separate instrument into a system could help as well.

 3. A new device called the Ovonic Threshold Device (Energy Conversion Devices of Troy, MI) is a solid state switch that opens a path to ground when a massive surge of EMP is encountered by a circuit.
 This would help in a big way.